 - Good: 100-150 miles

-- Exceptional: 200 miles and above (notably Teslas, which have for some years been in a class by themselves, but are soon to challenged like the new Kia-eNiro)
+- Exceptional: 200 miles and above (notably Teslas, which have for some years been in a class by themselves, but are now being challenged by the likes of the Hyundai Kona Electric, the new Audi e-tron and the Kia-eNiro)

 New models are being released all the time, with gradually increasing battery capacity, and therefore range.
 Until recently, a battery capacity of 20-25 kilowatt hours (kWh) was typical for an all-electric car.
 Latest models push this 30-40 kWh, allowing them to deliver greater range, with the new Kia eNiro packing an impressive 65kWh.
 But bear in mind that batteries do wear out, so the effective range will gradually drop off over a number of years.
 Here’s a technical article on the factors that affect this.
 New EVs will generally come with a guarantee on battery performance – for example, with a Nissan Leaf comes with a five year or 60,000 miles guarantee on its standard model, which protects you against capacity loss of more than 25%.

 Some manufacturers, such as the Renault, prefer to lease the battery to car buyers, which gets around concerns about battery life and also cuts down the purchase price substantially.
 Owners have to pay a monthly charge based on how many miles they do (with a Renault Zoe, battery hire ranges from £59/month for up to 4500 miles to £110/month for unlimited mileage), so this needs to be factored into the costs.

 How important the range figures are depend on your driving pattern.
 If you have a regular 50-80 miles round trip commute and can charge up overnight, it may hardly be an issue at all.
 But if you’re doing regular long journeys, an all electric car will be less convenient, as you’ll need to break your journey every few hours to recharge.